 Those who trained some time ago may be unfamiliar with the new perspectives.
 It is however daunting and not always easy to ‘catch up’ on our own… There are not that many books or aromatherapy conferences presenting the subject at the current level, research is difficult to find and either expensive to access or worded in a too scientific language… Often what we need to keep us on track some structured interaction with the tutor and fellow therapists to make the process easier and most importantly enjoyable.

 Feedback from our aromatherapy workshops confirm that many aromatherapists feel that they have got somehow stuck ‘back in time’ and would have loved to train in this subject now, in the days of clinical science based aromatherapy.

-During the course we will re-examine the basics and build on them to bring ourselves upto speed with the current knowledge and understanding of aromatherapy.
+During the course, alongside students new to aromatherapy, we will re-examine the basics and build on them to bring ourselves upto speed with the current knowledge and understanding of aromatherapy.
 To achieve this we will revisit the core aspects of aromatherapy training:- from methods of application, in depth profiles of 60 essential and a wide range of vegetable oils, basic science and modern therapeutic blending approach to research based information.